 - You have the right of access to your information.

 - You have the right to lodge a complaint with the Information Commissioner if you feel your rights have been infringed.

 A full summary of your legal rights over your data can be found on the Information Commissioner’s website here: https://ico.org.uk/.

 If you would like to access the rights listed above, or any other legal rights you have over your data under current legislation, please get in touch with us.

 Please note that relying on some of these rights, such as the right to deleting your data, will make it impossible for us to continue to deliver some services to you.
 However, where possible we will always try to allow the maximum access to your rights while continuing to deliver as many services to you as possible.

-If you have any queries regarding your date or would like to let us know that your contact details have changed, feel free to contact us at firstname.lastname@example.org.
+If you have any queries regarding your data or would like to let us know that your contact details have changed, feel free to contact us at firstname.lastname@example.org.

 7. Cookies & usage tracking

 A cookie is a small file of letters and numbers that is downloaded on to your computer when you visit a website.
-Cookies are used by many websites and can do a number of things, eg remembering your preferences, recording what you have put in your shopping basket, and counting the number of people looking at a website.
+Cookies are used by many websites and can do a number of things, e.g. remembering your preferences and counting the number of people looking at a website.